Paycom Software (PAYC) Suffers a Larger Drop Than the General Market: Key Insights

+Paycom Software (PAYC) ended the recent trading session at $265.50, demonstrating a -1.02% swing from the preceding day's closing price.
+This move lagged the S&P 500's daily loss of 0.85%.
+On the other hand, the Dow registered a loss of 0.75%, and the technology-centric Nasdaq decreased by 0.96%.

-The the stock of maker of human-resources and payroll software has fallen by 4.21% in the past month, lagging the Computer and Technology sector's loss of 0.1% and the S&P 500's loss of 2.4%.
+Heading into today, shares of the maker of human-resources and payroll software had lost 0.09% over the past month, outpacing the Computer and Technology sector's loss of 2.07% and the S&P 500's loss of 3.02% in that time.

-The upcoming earnings release of Paycom Software will be of great interest to investors.
-The company's earnings report is expected on October 31, 2023.
-In that report, analysts expect Paycom Software to post earnings of $1.62 per share.
-This would mark year-over-year growth of 27.56%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $411.01 million, up 22.99% from the year-ago period.
+The investment community will be closely monitoring the performance of Paycom Software in its forthcoming earnings report.
+The company is scheduled to release its earnings on October 31, 2023.
+The company's earnings per share (EPS) are projected to be $1.62, reflecting a 27.56% increase from the same quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $411.04 million, indicating a 23% increase compared to the same quarter of the previous year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $7.70 per share and a revenue of $1.72 billion, representing changes of +25.41% and +24.78%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $7.70 per share and revenue of $1.72 billion.
+These totals would mark changes of +25.41% and +24.78%, respectively, from last year.

-Investors should also pay attention to any latest changes in analyst estimates for Paycom Software.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also take note of any recent adjustments to analyst estimates for Paycom Software.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

 Our research demonstrates that these adjustments in estimates directly associate with imminent stock price performance.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Paycom Software is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Paycom Software is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Paycom Software is currently trading at a Forward P/E ratio of 34.88.
-This signifies a discount in comparison to the average Forward P/E of 37.05 for its industry.
+In terms of valuation, Paycom Software is presently being traded at a Forward P/E ratio of 34.84.
+This represents a discount compared to its industry's average Forward P/E of 37.04.

-Also, we should mention that PAYC has a PEG ratio of 1.47.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-PAYC's industry had an average PEG ratio of 1.49 as of yesterday's close.
+It's also important to note that PAYC currently trades at a PEG ratio of 1.47.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Software was holding an average PEG ratio of 1.47 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 78, this industry ranks in the top 31% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 72, positioning it in the top 29% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.